-In our opinion, syndicate 2987's annual accounts (the "syndicate annual accounts"):
+In our opinion, 2987's syndicate annual accounts (the "syndicate annual accounts"):

-- give a true and fair view of the state of the syndicate's affairs as at 31 December 2017 and of its loss and cash flows for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, (United Kingdom Accounting Standards comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland); and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
+- give a true and fair view of the state of the syndicate's affairs as at 31 December 2018 and of its loss and cash flows for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, (United Kingdom Accounting Standards comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland); and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.

-We have audited the syndicate annual accounts included within the Report and Accounts 2017 (the "Annual Report"), which comprise: the statement of financial position as at 31 December 2017, the income statement for the year then ended, the statement of changes in member's balance, the statement of cash flows, and the notes to the syndicate annual accounts, which include a summary of significant accounting policies and other explanatory information.
+We have audited the syndicate annual accounts included within the Annual Report 2018 (the "Annual Report"), which comprise: the statement of financial position as at 31 December 2018, the income statement, the statement of changes in member's balances, the statement of cash flows for the year then ended, and the notes to the syndicate annual accounts, which include a summary of significant accounting policies and other explanatory information.